 Please read information below from the ClearCorrect website to learn more about your clear braces.

 While wearing clear aligners is generally not painful, there will be days (not weeks) when the new aligners may cause the teeth to be uncomfortable.
 Your ‘bite’ will feel different from time to time while the teeth are in transition.
 You may have a lisp at first while becoming accustomed to talking with the aligner.

-No. The aligners are fairly simple to keep clean, however, tooth decay, periodontal disease, decalcification (permanent markings on the teeth) or inflammation of the gums may occur if proper oral hygiene and preventative maintenance are not maintained.
+No. The aligners are fairly simple to keep clean, however, tooth decay, periodontal disease, decalcification (permanent markings on the teeth), or inflammation of the gums may occur if proper oral hygiene and preventative maintenance are not maintained.
 Most aligners can be cleaned with a toothbrush and cool water.
-A non-abrasive toothpaste is also recommended.
+Non-abrasive toothpaste is also recommended.
 Cleaning instructions are on every bag of new aligners.

 It’s recommended that you wear the aligners 22 hours a day.
 They should be removed for meals only, brushing and flossing before re-inserting the aligner.
 If not worn for up to 22 hours a day, the corrective process can be halted and within a few hours begin to reverse.
 It can then take several days for this process to start up again.
 Wearing your aligners 22 hours a day is a key to achieving your treatment goals.